Deepaknkumar/book-reviews-goodreadsAPI/README.md

 # book-reviews-goodreadsAPI
-A simple web application allowing users to write book reviews for the 5000 books in the database.
-This project is a part of the course CS50: Web programming with Python and Javascript on edX.
+A simple web application allowing users to write book reviews as well as get book rating from goodreads (using their API).